 Training that is planned considering the learning principles that are discussed above encourages the learners to be creative.
 It also allows employers to adopt new technologies without fear as employees can easily learn to utilize new techniques and technologies through training.

-The benefits of effective training can’t be emphasized enough in words.
+The benefits of effective online training can’t be emphasized enough in words.

 To believe in the significance of learning principles into conducting effective training and employee training you have to try it!